(formerly the Johns Hopkins Women's Mood Disorders Center)

 What is Reproductive Psychiatry?

-Reproductive psychiatry is a sub-specialty of general psychiatry that focuses on the unique mental health needs and treatment of women who have psychiatric symptoms related to reproductive cycle transitions.
+Reproductive psychiatry is a sub-specialty of general psychiatry that focuses on the unique mental health needs and treatment of people who have psychiatric symptoms related to reproductive cycle transitions.
 Reproductive psychiatrists are experts in the diagnosis and management of mood and anxiety symptoms that occur around the menstrual cycle, across pregnancy and in the postpartum, and during the perimenopausal years.
 Our clinic focuses on providing evaluations to help patients (and their providers) understand the cause of these symptoms and use evidence-based approaches to manage symptoms appropriately.

 - to further research in reproductive psychiatry